nijepa/laravel-vue/README.md

-# laravel-vue
-Laravel Vue app
+Laravel Vue web-site and application